Online Navigation Refinement: Achieving Lane-Level Guidance by Associating Standard-Definition and Online Perception Maps: Related Work

-\textbf{Online HD Map Construction}.
-The construction of HD maps is a popular topic in autonomous driving and is crucial for subsequent tasks~\cite{zhang2024p2ftrack, wan2024sp, zhang2024sparse}.
-HDMapNet~\cite{li2021hdmapnet} pioneered BEV-based map generation through sensor fusion, while LSS~\cite{philion2020lift} introduced depth-aware BEV transformation.
-VectorMapNet~\cite{liu2022vectormapnet} enabled end-to-end vector prediction, and the MapTR series~\cite{liao2023maptr,maptrv2} introduced hierarchical query embeddings for instance-level construction.
-We adapt MapTRv2 for online HD construction using our dataset's annotations and demonstrate its compatibility with SD-HD association.
+\textbf{Map Generation and Priors.} The construction of online perception maps is a popular topic in autonomous driving~\cite{hao2024mapdistill, zhang2024sparse, li2024mlp} and is crucial for subsequent tasks~\cite{wan2025sp2t, zhang2024p2ftrack}.
+HDMapNet~\cite{li2022hdmapnet} pioneered BEV-based map generation through sensor fusion, while LSS~\cite{philion2020lift} introduced depth-aware BEV transformation.
+VectorMapNet~\cite{liu2023vectormapnet} enabled end-to-end vector prediction, and the MapTR~\cite{liao2023maptr} series introduced hierarchical query embeddings for instance-level construction.
+We adapt MapTRv2~\cite{maptrv2} for online HD construction using the annotations from our dataset and demonstrate its compatibility with the SD-HD association.
+Recent works such as SMERF~\cite{luo2024augmenting}, P-MapNet~\cite{jiang2024p}, and TopoSD~\cite{yang2024toposd} leverage SD map priors to mitigate sensor noise and refine perception geometry.
+Unlike these approaches that focus on enhancing generation quality, MAT targets the explicit \textit{association} phase, utilizing topological optimization to resolve assignment ambiguity arising from residual noise.

-\textbf{Map Association}.
-Associating HD lane centerlines to SD road links provides a global context for trajectory prediction.
-Conventional methods like HMM~\cite{DBLP:conf/gis/NewsonK09} struggle with lane-level accuracy, while closed PDM~\cite{DBLP:conf/corl/DaunerH0C23} lacks explicit map association.
-We propose a contrastive learning framework that extracts semantic features from HD maps and explicitly associates them with SD links, establishing a robust baseline for cross-map alignment.